Snowden Joins Outcry Against World's Biggest Biometric Database - Slashdot

 5) See above.

 Is this about Snowden?
-(Score:4, Insightful)
+(Score:5, Insightful)

 A biometric database of 1 billion people can be accessed easily, that is newsworthy.
 The fact that Snowden 'joins the outcry' is more a human interest angle.
 Like the human interest article I read about the latest Nobel prize for peace( for ICAN, who campaign against nuclear weapons).
 The campaign is important, and all we got was a human interest article.